DavidFidge/WaveFunctionCollapse/README.md

    ←AB
 ```

-MandatoryAdapters: A tile can only be placed if an existing collapsed neighbour in any direction matches against a mandatory adapter.
-You use the pipe symbol to designate more than one mandatory adapters e.g. "A|B" will mean at least one of the neighbours must match against A or B.  Specific directions for the source tile are currently not supported.
+MandatoryAdapters: A tile can only be placed if an existing collapsed neighbour matches against a mandatory adapter.
+You use the pipe symbol to designate more than one mandatory adapters e.g. "A|B" will mean at least one of the neighbours must match against A or B.  Per-directional Mandatory Adapters are currently not supported - the set provided are checked in all directions and only ONE of the mandatory adapters has to pass the rule in any direction.

 PlacementRule: An expression that is evaluated to determine if the tile can be placed at a given location (refer to the NCalc GitHub project).
 The variables [X] and [Y] are the location of the tile being considered, [MapWidth] and [MapHeight] are the map width and height, [MaxX] and [MaxY] are the maximum X and Y values of the map (i.e. MapWidth-1, MapHeight-1).
 The expression must return a boolean.